 For New offices ‘Coolness’ is the word to excite media interest for both the company and the Architect/Designer.
 Most firms aspire to project this cutting edge image.
-A 2T chair answers this exactly and in addition reduces LBP and increases productivity by lessened morbidity and stress.
+A 2T chair answers this exactly and in addition reduces LBP and increases productivity by lessened stress and morbidity.

-- Ensures maximum (optimised) comfort.
+Maximises comfort.
 This depends on the ergonomics and NOT on short term opinion.
-See COMFORT
+Fully correct ergonomics = maximum comfort. ☛COMFORT→

-- Subsidiary factors include relevance to the modern and future office environment, cost, brand image and user targeting.
+Allows INDEPENDENT DESIGN.
+A concept only.
+Provides a template for optimising design.
+Subsidiary factors include relevance to the modern and future office environment, cost, brand image and user targeting. ☛2T and optimal seating. →.

 - I have always recognised the historical role played by architects in chair design.